edinburgh-napier/set09121/lectures/lecture7.md

 ---

-# Media List

-Contents -- Media List
+# Contents -- Media List

 - You will need a list of the assets that are required by the art and sound team.
 - Descriptions of these assets will need to be provided.